SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: SUPER-Net: Segmentation with Uncertainty Propagation in Encoder-decodeR Networks

-The up-sampling operation may produce sparse feature maps with many $0$s.
+\textbf{Up-convolution:} The up-sampling operation may produce sparse feature maps with many zeros.
 Generally, a $2 \times 2$ convolution operation is performed to get a dense high-resolution output.
-The mean and covariance are computed using results presented in eqs. (\ref{eq:mu})-(\ref{eq:random2}).
+The mean and covariance are computed using results presented in Eqs. (\ref{eq:mu})-(\ref{eq:random2}).